xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     /presence/{name}?x0?x1                  : return true or false if there was a person in the given interval for space {name}
     /presence/{[name0, ...]}?x0?x1          : return true or false if there was a person in the given interval for spaces [name0, name1, ...]

-_For development not embedded builds only:_
+_For development and not embedded builds only:_

     /delta?n                                : return the last n raw data points for all spaces
     /delta/{name}?n                         : return oly the last n raw data points for space {name}